 A first baby born Frank Breech at home.
 Attended by a gentle doctor, this is a good illustration of spontaneous breech birth.
 The doctor does use a manouvre to help the baby’s head be born, and the baby doesn’t breathe immediately (this is fairly typical of breech born babies).
 You will notice how the doctor wisely does not cut the umbilical cord and how baby just requires stimulation to start breathing within a minute.
 Click here

 A wonderful video of breech birth at home in water.
 It is the woman’s 4th baby and I can’t help wondering if baby would have got herself out sooner if the mother was in the supine position so buoyancy would have lifted baby’s body?
 The reverse of dry land breech birth, when the mother is on all fours and the baby descends aided by gravity.
 Anyway it’s a beautiful birth and a lesson to midwives that babies play an active part in the birth process.
 You tube beautiful breech waterbirth

 Another you tube film of planned breech birth at home clearly illustrating baby lifting her legs to flex her head (necessary for birth of the aftercoming head).
 It also shows how quickly breech babies can be born (this is the woman’s third baby), the midwife makes a very good catch of this little one! click on link Breech homebirth

 There is also a lovely DVD you can buy which tells one woman’s story of deciding which birth was right for her and her baby. its called A Breech in The System.
-See the trailer here and order your copy here
+Order your copy here

-Of course I’m not saying all babies can, or should be born vaginally, but many can, and women should be given balanced information so they can make informed decisions about their care.
+Of course I’m not saying all babies can, or should be born vaginally, but many can be born safely and easily, and families should be given balanced information so they can make informed decisions about their care.